 How to decide what's right for you

 Is masturbation a trigger for you?
-If touching yourself almost always leads to opening a browser, NoFap’s stricter approach might be the right starting point.
-You can always loosen later.
+If masturbation almost always leads to opening a browser, NoFap's stricter approach may be a useful starting point.
+You can reassess later.

-Do you thrive with external structure and community?
-If you do better with accountability partners, forums, and clear challenges, the NoFap community offers that.
+Do you do better with external structure and community?
+If accountability partners, forums, and clear challenges help you stay honest, NoFap offers that structure.

-Does streak culture stress you out?
-If the idea of “losing your streak” fills you with dread rather than motivation, a pattern-based approach to quitting porn might serve you better.
+Does streak culture add pressure?
+If the idea of "losing your streak" creates dread or shame, a pattern-based approach to quitting porn may be steadier.

 What does your therapist say?
 If you're working with a therapist experienced in compulsive sexual behavior, their input matters more than any internet framework.
 See our guide on how to talk to a therapist about porn if you haven't started that conversation yet.